Byron Donalds: 2020

 Donalds was the Republican nominee for Florida's 19th congressional district in the 2020 election, running to succeed retiring incumbent Francis Rooney.
-He won a crowded nine-way Republican primary by 770 votes over State Representative Dane Eagle, finishing just over the threshold to avoid a recount.
-Republicans have a 100,000-voter advantage over Democrats in registration, and Florida Gulf Coast University professor Peter Bergerson noted that the Republican primary is almost always the real contest for most races in the area.
+He won a crowded nine-way Republican primary by 770 votes over state representative Dane Eagle, finishing just over the threshold to avoid a recount.
+Republicans have a 550,000-voter advantage over Democrats in registration, and Florida Gulf Coast University professor Peter Bergerson noted that the Republican primary is almost always the real contest for most races in the area.
 In August 2020, anonymous text messages were sent out to constituents in the 19th district claiming that Donalds was dropping out of the race.
 Donalds later clarified via tweet that he was not dropping out and called the messages "illegal".

 During his campaign, Donalds described himself as a "Trump supporting, gun owning, liberty loving, pro-life, politically incorrect Black man."
 He stated his support for economic freedom, clean water, nuclear power and decreased government involvement in health care.
 He opposed the Green New Deal.

 In the November general election, Donalds defeated Democratic nominee Cindy Banyai.
 Donalds said he would focus on policy related to water quality in Southwest Florida.
 Upon his swearing-in on January 3, 2021, Donalds became the sixth person to represent this district since its creation in 1983 (it had been the 13th District from 1983 to 1993, the 14th from 1993 to 2013, and has been the 19th since 2013).

-Tenure
+Tenure in Congress

 In late 2020, Donalds was identified as a participant in the "Freedom Force", a group of incoming House Republicans who "say they’re fighting against socialism in America".
+The following year Donalds was blocked from joining the Congressional Black Caucus.

+2020 election

 In January 2021, Donalds voted to object to the certification of electors from Arizona and Pennsylvania in the 2020 presidential election.

-Donalds was blocked from joining the Congressional Black Caucus.

-Iraq

-In June 2021, Donalds was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force against Iraq.

-Syria

-In 2023, Donalds was among 47 Republicans to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+Donalds has since claimed that Joe Biden was not the legitimate president of the United States, a claim he repeated in a Vanity Fair interview in July 2023.

-2023 Speaker of the House election
+January 2023 Speaker of the House election

 On January 3, 2023, Donalds received one vote in the 118th Congress's first election for Speaker of the House, from Chip Roy.
 Donalds voted for Kevin McCarthy on the first two ballots, then for Jim Jordan on the third.
 On January 4, on the fourth ballot, Roy nominated Donalds for Speaker, and he received 20 votes.
+This marked the first time two Black lawmakers were nominated for Speaker, the other being Democratic nominee Hakeem Jeffries.
 He was nominated by Lauren Boebert on the fifth ballot, and again received 20 votes.
 He was sequentially nominated by Scott Perry, Dan Bishop, Andy Biggs, Matt Rosendale, and Anna Paulina Luna on the sixth to tenth ballots.
 He was not nominated on the 11th ballot, but still received 12 votes.
 Donalds switched his vote back to McCarthy after House Republican leadership made many concessions to House Freedom Caucus members.